mpanighetti/install-or-defer/README.md

     ![Running Updates](img/running-updates.png)
     - If you want to test the "hard" restart feature of this framework, open Terminal and type `top` before the updates finish running.
 Then wait 5 minutes after "soft" restart attempt, and confirm that the Mac restarts successfully.
 12. After updates are installed and (optionally) the Mac is successfully restarted, you should not see any more onscreen messages.
-13. (OPTIONAL) If an additional round of updates is needed, run `sudo jamf policy -event critical-updates` again to start the process over.
+13. (OPTIONAL) If an additional round of updates is needed, run `sudo jamf policy -event install-or-defer` again to start the process over.
 Sequential updates cannot be installed as a group (see __Limitations__ section above).

 ## Deployment